dineshreddy/ddb-frontend/Readme.md

 The service is based on elastic search (http://www.elasticsearch.org/) and developed by the DDB-NEXT team

 Configuration parameter:

 * 'ddb.elasticsearch.url' defines the url where to retrieve documents of type bookmark

-More infos to the service can be found here (https://github.com/Deutsche-Digitale-Bibliothek/ddb-bookmark-web-api)

 ####Content Management System
 The Content Management System is used to display the main menu (except "My DDB") and the teaser.

 Configuration parameter:

 * 'ddb.cms.url' defines the url where to retrieve the data